ABbiodiversity/veg-hf-soil-summaries/README.md

 ## How to get it

 Clone this repo or download as a zip file and extract.
-Now you can use the `/veghf` folder as required.
+Now you can use the folder as required.
-Keep files in the folder in the same folder.
+Keep files in the folder and start your R session by setting the work directory to this folder.

 ## Usage